schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 ## Address Range: 0/8

-No implementation is currently known to allow the unicast use of 0/8.
+Linux now allows the unicast use of 0/8 as of version 5.3.

-However, small Linux and FreeBSD kernel patches provide this function.
+Small FreeBSD kernel patches and routing daemon patches are now available.

 ## Address Range: 127/8